containers/podman-desktop/website/blog/2024-08-01-using-rhel-wsl-podman-machine.md

 ![images list](img/using-rhel-wsl-podman-machine\rhel-wsl-podman-machine9.png)

 The image is being built.
-Once build is finished, the download link is available.
-Click on the **Download (.tar.gz)** link and save the downloaded file to one of your local folder.
+Once the build is finished, the download link will be available.
+Click on the **Download (.tar.gz)** link and save the downloaded file to one of your local folders.

 # Create the RHEL WSL podman machine